flynn/flynn/docs/content/security.md

 All binaries that we provide including `flynn-host`, the `flynn` CLI tool, and container images are distributed securely using the [The Update Framework](http://theupdateframework.com).
-TUF includes a robust, role-based signature system and protects against may attacks including downgrades and CDN compromise.
+TUF includes a robust, role-based signature system and protects against many attacks including downgrades and CDN compromise.
 In addition to TUF, we serve all content exclusively over HTTPS.

 Our Vagrant virtual machine images are served over HTTPS but are not currently